Last updated on June 12th, 2026

 While the area along the Porvoonjoki River has been a trade route since prehistoric times, the coastal area seems to have had little permanent settlement when Sweden established a presence here in the 13th century.

 In 1760 most of the city (which was built almost entirely of wood) burned.
-The fire left only small portions of the city intact.
+The fire left only small portions intact.
 But the city was too important to abandon.
-It was quickly rebuilt.
-But this time a few more important buildings were constructed of studier materials to both withstand future fires and proclaim the city’s wealth.
+That means it was quickly rebuilt.
+But this time a few of the more important buildings were constructed of sturdier materials, both to withstand future fires and proclaim the city’s wealth.

-But the 18th century didn’t end well for Sweden.
-And, with Sweden’s decline, settlements in Finland were increasingly left to defend themselves against – or come to terms with – the Russians.
+However, the 18th century didn’t end well for Sweden.
+And, with Sweden’s decline, settlements in Finland were increasingly left to defend themselves against (or come to terms with) the Russians.
 This led to Finland’s first step toward independent nationhood.
 A step that happened in Borgå.

 In 1809 Finnish leaders met with Tsar Alexander I in Borgå’s church.

-Tsar Alexander I meets with Finnish leaders in Borgå (Porvoo) cathedral, painting by Emanuel Thel via Wikimedia Commons
+Tsar Alexander I meets with Finnish leaders in Borgå (Porvoo) Cathedral, painting by Emanuel Thel via Wikimedia Commons (public domain).

 As part of the Russian empire, the city continued to thrive in the 19th century.
 That resulted in a plan to demolish the crowded old wooden city and replace it with a spacious modern Empire-style city built on a regular street grid.